gomeslelino/IoT-Comfort-Assessment/README.md

 ## Discussion

-With this model, we are able to predict what the public's comfort perception will be when we have specific Temperature, Humidity, Loudness and Particles Concentration values as input, and we were also able to identify the perfect room conditions, an interesting tool if we want lecture rooms to be optimized for comfort, facilitating learning.
+With this model, we are able to predict what the public's comfort perception will be when we have specific temperature, humidity, loudness and particles concentration values in a room as input, and we were also able to identify the perfect room conditions, an interesting tool if we want lecture rooms to be optimized for comfort, facilitating learning.